Our ‘News, Tips & Threat’ section offers information and advice on a number of issues. Follow the links below for further details and help.

 PROJECT EDWARD WEEK & OLDER DRIVERS FORUM

 Project EDWARD stands for ‘Every Day Without A Road Death’ and is an annual UK-wide road safety campaign backed by government, the emergency services, highways agencies, road safety organisations and British businesses.
-This year Project Edward’s week of action, themed ‘Fit for the Road’, was held in September 2021.
+This year Project Edward’s week of action will take place in May 2023.

 Part 1: Car Care During Lockdown here